GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Path length sampling to avoid U-turns

+GIST with $\psi = 0.5$ excluded initial proportion requires fewer leapfrog steps than with a $\psi=0$ excluded initial proportion, as U-turns are hit sooner in the reverse direction.
+With a $0.5$ path fraction, the number of steps between NUTS and GIST is comparable, with some models requiring fewer with GIST and some with NUTS.
+As expected, error for parameter estimates (first row) is inversely related to mean square jump distance (third row).

-In conclusion, NUTS slightly outperforms ST-HMC overall.
-This is highly encouraging in that this is a relatively simple first attempt at self-tuned HMC, whereas NUTS is represented by Stan's current implementation, which has been implemented robustly and improved considerably over the first NUTS paper (and first version in Stan) \cite{betancourt2017conceptual,HoGe2014}.
+In conclusion, NUTS only slightly outperforms the GIST sampler overall.
+This is highly encouraging in that the GIST sampler is a relatively simple method, whereas NUTS uses Stan's current implementation, which has been implemented robustly and improved considerably over the first NUTS paper (and first implementation in Stan) \cite{betancourt2017conceptual,HoGe2014}.